Finding the Best Places to Retire Since 2006!

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Cons: The nearest hospital is far away via a road that sometimes closes in winter.

 Notes: Winters are long, and summers are short but spectacular.
 Many residents travel 25 miles to Gunnison for supplies.
-Crested Butte has grown by 75% within the last couple of decades, and many locals bemoan the fact that their town is changing from a funky little mountain hamlet into a trendy destination.
+Crested Butte has grown 10% within the last couple of decades, and many locals bemoan the fact that their town is changing from a funky little mountain hamlet into a trendy destination.
 Others say that Crested Butte is still reminicent of Aspen before it became, well, Aspen.
 Home prices have increased 11% since last year.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.

 The Centennial State's geography includes high plains, deserts, foothills, and mountains.
 Its Rockies are part of the 3,000-plus mile geologic uplift known as the North American Cordillera.
 More than 50 of the Cordillera's peaks taller than 14,000 feet are in Colorado.
 Outdoor recreation ranges from backpacking and climbing to road cycling and skiing.

 With roots in mining and agriculture, Colorado's economy has branched in many directions.
 It currently has a high concentration of tech and scientific research companies.
 Food processing, manufacturing, and tourism round out the state's industries.

 The Centennial State maintains a long list of superlatives.
 It has the highest paved road, the deepest geothermal hot spring, and the nation's largest concentration of scenic byways.
 Colorado is the only state in the Union to reject the Olympics and one of the first to legalize recreational marijuana.